-Only the best USB microphones can deliver your lovely voice to the audience whether you picked up a regular old laptop to record a podcast or a gaming machine to stream the latest indie craze
+The best USB microphones can deliver your lovely voice to the audience whether you picked up a regular old laptop to record a podcast or a gaming machine to stream the latest indie craze.

 First: Understand that there are generally four recording modes you can find in the best USB microphones: cardioid, bidirectional, omnidirectional and stereo.
 You need to know which one best suits your needs before you pick out a microphone.